wtsi-hpag/scaffHiC/README.md

-# scaffhic v1.0
+# scaffhic v1.1
 Pipeline for genome scaffolding by modelling distributions of HiC pairs.
+Also breakhic is added to the pipeline.

 Pipeline steps: